scale logo

 Evaluation Taxonomy

-To capture a nuanced assessment, we created an evaluation taxonomy specific to precise instructions following tasks.
+To capture a nuanced assessment, we created an evaluation taxonomy specific to precise instruction following tasks.
 Each model response was evaluated across a set of stand-alone criteria, covering each of the use cases, and side-by-side with another model response to measure preference ranking on a 7-point likert scale.

 The above dimensions are broken down into 12 criteria that are rated with a Yes or No score.